Gaslaternen-Freilichtmuseum Berlin

 Are there restrooms and cafes?

-Facilities may be available at the museum; check the official website for the most accurate information.
+Facilities such as restrooms may be available on-site; however, check the official website for the latest information on amenities.

 What should I wear?